bytewax/real-time-job-posting/README.md

 # Extract and parse jobs in real time with Bytewax

+This repository has a simple script to extract job listings from the job search API and parse the job descriptions to extract the required skills in real time.

 ## Set up

 1. Create a virtual environment and install the requirements: